 Here at Clymer Healing Center, we’ve specialized in the assessment and treatment of Adrenal Fatigue since 1969.
 We’ve helped over 12,000+ patients to regain their energy and vitality.
 Over 80% our patients come to us with unpleasant to severe menopausal symptoms.
 The aim of this article is to give you an in-depth knowledge of the menopausal connection to Adrenal Fatigue.
-If you don’t have time to read this article and just want to reach out to us for help, then you can get in contact by completing this short form.
+If you don’t have time to read this article and just want to reach out to us for help, then you can start here.

 Patients with Adrenal Fatigue are a cut above the rest.
 By way of more than 300,000 patient interactions, we at Clymer have learned a great deal about our patients.
 They are conscientious, “Type-A” personalities, caring folks, possessing above-average intelligence.
 I have been personally assessing and treating adrenal patients for almost 15 years, and I know these characteristics to be true.